carloguenzl/tabletop_FEL/readme.md

 FEL_Simulationen.py is the main code.
 Don't run it completely, doesnt work entirely and some cells take for ever.
 The given paths are my personal ones, probably throws errors there.

 ### TODOS
-- find exact m according to measurements in tangential direction (magnet.opju)
+- find exact m according to measurements in tangential direction (magnet.opju
-- Show magnets in correctionstacks
 - look into 289-cell. something seems very wrong there.